Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

      ![Expanded input parameter](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionStaticInputComplex.png "[Expanded input parameter]").

-5. In the right column, copy the entire JSON code of the desired complex input parameter you want to use including the curly brackets.
+5. In the right column, copy the entire JSON code of the desired complex input parameter you want to use, including the curly brackets.

     ![Copy input in curly brackets](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionStaticInputCopy.png "[Copy input in curly brackets]").